MJMcP/my-first-repo/README.md

 It should also contain screenshots of your finished project and details about how you tested and deployed the project and also how someone could clone and deploy it for themselves.

+### DEPLOYMENT
+git hub pages how it was deployed from there how you can fork the repo how you can make a local clone

+### TESTING
 List the validators who supplied it and provide screenshots either within the doc or by links to the results Testing the user storeies from UX section - how did the final product respond to the requirements DON'T BE AFRAID TO MENTION HOW IT DIDN'T